 Buying milk in our house can become a bit of a headache sometimes.
-It borders on the ridiculous with full cream for my nearly two year old, low fat for the 4 year old, lactose free skim for my husband and rice milk for me.
+It borders on the ridiculous with full cream for my nearly two-year-old, low fat for the 4-year-old, lactose-free skim for my husband and rice milk for me.

-With my husband being lactose intolerant, I also found while I was breastfeeding my youngest that she would settle down at lot easier if I stayed away from milk proteins in my own diet.
+With my husband being lactose intolerant, I also found while I was breastfeeding my youngest that she would settle down a lot easier if I stayed away from milk proteins in my own diet.
 This led to me drink rice milk, which also settled down my own digestive issues, so I have stuck with it ever since.

-This is a popular milk alternative that comes from grinding soy beans with water.
-It is high in proteins and vitamins and makes it easy to digest with this being a lactose free drink.
-Personally I find as soy contains a natural chemical that mimics estrogen, the female hormone, it sent me a little bit out of balance.
+This is a popular milk alternative that comes from grinding soybeans with water.
+It is high in proteins and vitamins and makes it easy to digest with this being a lactose-free drink.
+Personally, I find as soy contains a natural chemical that mimics estrogen, the female hormone, it sent me a little bit out of balance.
 It is also estimated that 90 percent of soy is genetically modified.

 + Goats milk